DeFilippis/academic-kickstart/content/home/judging.md

 Again, we award the questions that maximize the above quantities.

-- We reserve the right to use our subjective discretion to reward questions that are particularly unique or clever, over and above the strict quantitative criteria described above.
+* We reserve the right to use our discretion to reward questions that are particularly unique or clever, over and above the strict quantitative criteria described above.